marcotrosi/diffee/README.md

 ## ToDo

 ### Improvements
-- combine diff states and use enums (I don't remember what thought I had)
+- combine diff states and use enums
 - how to handle big depths that don't fit on screen?
 - Maybe the performance can be improved by using multi-threading?